 Chemours' annual incentive plan is designed to reward executives for achieving and exceeding annual financial performance goals.
 Under the AIP, each NEO has a target annual incentive opportunity, expressed as a percentage of base salary.
-Incentive targets are determined based on the Compensation Committee's review of peer group practices, chemical industry data from proprietary third-party surveys, and the position and scope of responsibilities of each NEO.
+Incentive targets are determined based on the Compensation and Leadership Development Committee's review of peer group practices, chemical industry data from proprietary third-party surveys, and the position and scope of responsibilities of each NEO.
 Incentive targets are reviewed annually.
-NEO AIP target opportunity (as a percent of salary) remained unchanged for 2017 with the exception of Mr. Shelton, whose AIP target was increased to better align with market.
-The following table summarizes 2017 AIP targets.
+NEO AIP target opportunity (as a percentage of salary) remained unchanged for 2018.
+The following table summarizes 2018 AIP targets.

-NEO 2016 Annual Incentive Target (as % of Base Salary) 2017 Annual Incentive Target (as % of Base Salary)
+NEO 2017 Annual Incentive Target (as % of Base Salary) 2018 Annual Incentive Target (as % of Base Salary)

 Mark Vergnano 130% 130%

 Mark Newman 80% 80%

 Paul Kirsch 75% 75%

 Bryan Snell 75% 75%

-David Shelton 65% 70%
+David Shelton 70% 70%